mohantee/CNN-MNIST/README.md

 # CNN-MNIST (Params: <25K)

 This project explores training Convolutional Neural Networks (CNNs) on the MNIST dataset, focusing on achieving high accuracy (>95%) with a minimal number of parameters.
 The experiments are organized into four main notebook iterations, each exploring different model architectures, hyperparameters, and training strategies.
+Each notebook may contain multiple sub-iterations or trials, with results and observations documented for each.

 ## Iteration Summaries